Lisa06010416/ShareNotes/content/posts/using-hugo-and-github-pages-step-by-step-guide/index.md

 #### Change website title

-Modify hugo.toml.
+Modify config.yaml.
 The baseURL notwork when deploy by github page so ignore it.
 Change the title if you need.

 ```
 baseURL: "https://example.org/"